Ecoregions of Zambia: Dry season and drought resistance

 The dry season lasts 6–8 months, divided into the cool dry season or winter from April or May to August, followed by the hot dry season, September to November.
 Most rivers, lakes and swamps are permanent, except in the hotter, drier south.
 Along the banks of permanent rivers and in the spray of waterfalls are evergreen thickets similar in character to tropical rainforest, relics of a wetter past.
-In dambos (grasslands found in most of the country) and other marshes, soil water is available throughout the dry season, but they may be rather acidic.
+In dambos (complex shallow wetlands in higher-rainfall flat plateau areas, with river-like branching forms, appearing as grasslands in the dry season, comprising 12.5% of the area of Zambia) and other marshes, soil water is available throughout the dry season, but they may be rather acidic.
 Elsewhere, plants and animals are adapted to the long dry season.
 For plants this includes the deciduous habit (losing leaves to conserve water), very deep root systems, water-storing roots and tubers, waxy leaf cuticles, and drought-resistant seeds.
 Succulent plants are also widespread, especially in rocky areas.
 For animals, adaptations to drought are seen in migration and breeding patterns, as well as the ability, found in rodents and reptiles especially, to obtain water requirements from food without the need to drink.
 Hibernation through the dry season is practiced by some amphibians and invertebrates.
 The latter may also survive the dry season through drought-resistant forms.